CodrixWorkspace/KnowledgeBase/articles/springboot_actuator.md

 ✅ If you haven’t yet created a Spring Boot project and want to start from scratch with Gradle, check out our **step-by-step guide** here:
 [👉 How to Create a Spring Boot Project with Gradle (Beginner Friendly)](https://skillhunt.codrixtech.com/guide/view?src=spring_boot_gradle.md&id=10e96ec0-f43c-4cea-bd7f-ca3412fc268f)

-This guide helps you scaffold a Spring Boot application using the **command line and IntelliJ IDEA**, so you’re all set before jumping into experimenting actuator capabilities. 🛠️
+This guide helps you scaffold a Spring Boot application using the **command line and IntelliJ IDEA**, so you’re all set before jumping into **experimenting actuator capabilities.** 🛠️

-If you’re short on time and want to dive straight into the practical implementation, you can refer to my pre-configured GitHub [Spring Boot Actuator Guide repository](https://github.com/TechSparkWorkspace/tspark-springboot-actuator.git).
+If you’re **short on time and want to dive straight into the practical implementation**, you can refer to my pre-configured GitHub [Spring Boot Actuator Guide repository](https://github.com/TechSparkWorkspace/tspark-springboot-actuator.git).
 You can clone it, run the application, and experiment with guide right away. 📚

 ## 📦 Adding Gradle Dependency